Forestry in Pakistan: Statistics

 The percentage of Pakistan's area that is forest is disputed.
 The UN's Food and Agriculture Organisation estimates 2.2% of the total land of Pakistan is covered by forests.
 On the contrary, Pakistan Forest Institute estimates it to be 5.1%.
 According to the survey done under the Red Plus programme in 2017, the forest cover of Pakistan is 5.7%.

 According to survey under Red Plus programme, the Azad Jammu and Kashmir has the highest forest cover at 36.9%, followed by Khyber Pakhtunkhwa (20.3%), Islamabad (22.6%) and Federally Administered Tribal Areas (19.5%).
 The World Wild Fund report that between 2000 and 2010 Pakistan has lost 43,000 hectares of land every year.

+In 2017, the forest cover by district (includes private ownership) in Khyber Pakhtunkhwa province was as below: